camuflon/camuflon-documentation/README.md

 # camuflon-documentation
-The documentation of the camuflon project
+The documentation of the camuflon project - WINNER

 This project has been developed in just **one day** for the [NOI Hackathon SFScon Edition (2021)](https://hackathon.bz.it).
 With some fixes and feature implementation, could be an **already made beta of a real product**.